minetest/minetest/doc/lua_api.md

       -- or inconsistent in engine forks.
 You must not use this for checking -- feature availability of clients.
 Instead, do use the fields -- `protocol_version` and `formspec_version` where it matters.
+      -- You can use `core.protocol_versions` to map Luanti versions to protocol versions.
       -- This version string may only be used for analysis purposes. version_string = "0.4.9-git",   -- full version string